open-oni/open-oni/docs/customization/theme.md

 ## CSS Customization

-If you wanted to overwrite the `boostrap.min.css` file with your own, you could drop it into:
+If you wanted to overwrite the `bootstrap.min.css` file with your own, you could drop it into:

 ```
 - themes